Tullio Proni: Game designer: War of the Empires

 In 1966 Proni designed War of the Empires, a play-by-mail space opera game, called by game designer Gary Gygax "possibly the earliest science fiction wargame."
 Enticing prospective players, he wrote in an advertisement, "Leap into the future and command your own Space Navy!
 A small group is needed to defend Sol.
 Send qualifications but remember a good background in S. F. is needed."

 Gygax summarized the concept behind the game as "a universe-wide power struggle between two socially hostile groups."
 On one side was "the Greatest Empire, a monarchy/aristocracy" seeking control of all habitable planets.
 Opposing them was "the League of All Worlds...a confederation of all planets, systems, and multi-system governmental forms."
 Human Terrans were enlisted by both sides as they were viewed as "some of the deadliest fighters in the Universe."
 Proni acted as the "Master Computor" pitting players who choose opposing sides against each other.
 He would send each player a set of rules for the initial contest along with duplicate copies of a "sector map".
 The map showed the starting location of solar systems in the sector and starting positions for space ships.
 Randomly one player was able to choose their starting position with the other player moving first.
 Players would then move to try and control solar systems whose desirability was determined by "credits" it generated and how many ships it could build.
 Initially, each side only had a scout ship, but as more systems were claimed they could build more scouts and "torpedoes, cruisers, battleships and fortresses (for system defense, non-mobile)."
-Eash ship had a different move rate, and varied attack and defense modes.
+Each ship had a different move rate, and varied attack and defense modes.
 Torpedoes had a greater movement speed but could not use hyperspace which allowed triple movement speed but only in a straight line.
 Players would communicate with one another by mail until the contest was decided.
 They would then calculate their gains and losses before sending the results to Proni for recording.
 The winner moved up a rank, and Proni assigned both sides different players who were comparable in rank.
 Proni strove to publish a newsletter "The War Report" with "News of concluded games, player lists by side, rules comments, sci-fi book reviews, and similar material."
 Proni dropped the project after only two issues of "The War Report" printed in February and April 1967.

 "Science-fiction fans will surely recognize here some trappings of A. E. van Vogt's Isher setting," wrote game historian Jon Peterson in 2018.
 War of the Empires provides a key example of the sorts of paper-and-pencil campaigns Gygax and others were playing in the years leading up to Dungeons & Dragons."
 In 1969, Gygax (after several attempts to contact Proni) began a revised version of the game.